simonvino/DCRNN_brain_connectivity/README.md

 }
 ```

-The model architecture was originally proposed by Li et al.:
+And the model architecture was originally proposed by Li et al.:

 ```
 @inproceedings{li2018dcrnn_traffic,